ajiayi-debug/foodclassificationgpt4o/README.md

 Token can be automatically created using environment.py script while endpoint can be found in Azure AI Studios/ Resources and Keys/ Resource name/ </> View Code

 ## Create environment.py
+Replace [endpoint] and [az cli] with the respective links and paths
 ```sh
 import os
 import subprocess